 - Can they concisely describe the inbound methodology?
-The inbound methodology, or inbound marketing pillars, should be memorized by every inbound marketer (even if they are just trying to break into the inbound marketing space).
+The inbound methodology, or inbound marketing pillars, should be memorized by every inbound marketer (even if they are trying to break into the inbound marketing space).
 The inbound methodology is the holistic view of how you can leverage all your digital assets to get found online, convert traffic to leads, convert those leads to customers, and ultimately nurture your customers to be promoters of your brand.
-Any inbound marketer should understand that strategy and each and every fundamental tactic under these pillars of inbound marketing.
+Any inbound marketer should understand that strategy and each fundamental tactic under these pillars of inbound marketing.

 - Have they implemented an integrated online marketing campaign?
-Always ask for examples, and samples of prior work.
+Always ask for examples and samples of prior work.
 This will help you evaluate how your inbound marketing candidates have integrated their online marketing campaigns in the past.
-For example, did they develop an eBook at a prior company and build a landing page, form, email, automation campaign, social strategy, and web conversion strategy behind it?
+For example, did they develop an eBook at a previous company and build a landing page, form, email, automation campaign, social strategy, and web conversion strategy behind it?
 These are critical pieces to every part of an integrated online marketing campaign.
 It’s essential to have them articulate exactly HOW they integrated all these aspects into a holistic campaign.
 If they don’t have experience with that, they may not fully understand the scope of inbound marketing, and you may lose valuable time if you’re looking to start ramping up your inbound marketing initiatives quickly and efficiently.

 - What experience do they have with marketing automation platforms?
-Depending on the automation tool you are using, your future inbound marketer on your team should ideally have experience with that tool, or should be so well-versed in digital marketing that they can learn a new marketing automation tool quickly.
-If they just say they have “heard of the tool” or “know what it does”, I would dig deeper before moving forward in the hiring process.
+Depending on the automation tool you are using, your future inbound marketer on your team should ideally have experience with that tool or be so well-versed in digital marketing that they can learn a new marketing automation tool quickly.
+If they say they have “heard of the tool” or “know what it does,” I would dig deeper before moving forward in the hiring process.
 Marketing automation is not something that can be picked up in just a week or two.
 It’s important to keep that in mind when you’re interviewing inbound marketing candidates.

-Since we have seen this problem happen so many times when hiring inbound marketers, we have started an advisory service that can help you interview inbound marketing candidates to find the best individuals and give a third-party, technical and strategic, perspective.
+Since we have seen this problem happen so many times when hiring inbound marketers, we have started an advisory service to help you interview inbound marketing candidates to find the best individuals and give a third-party, technical and strategic, perspective.
 If you’re interested in learning more, you can schedule a 30-minute consultation to discuss the job and hiring opportunities for your next inbound marketer.